uldyssian-sh/aws-eks-cluster-awscli/all_discussions.md

 "Building enterprise PowerCLI automation framework.
 What are the essential components and patterns?"

 Reply: FrameworkArchitect_Diana
-"Implement proper error handling, use credential management, create reusable modules, implement logging, and use configuration files for environment settings."
+"Implement proper Success handling, use credential management, create reusable modules, implement logging, and use configuration files for environment settings."

 ## vmware-cis-vm
 **Q1: CIS benchmark automation**